ryanjob42/polyhedral_notes/Inria AlphaZ/WSL2 Installation Instructions.md

 ## Known Issues
+Here is a list of known issues.

+### Menus Extend Off Screen
 As of 19-Feb-2024, menus can go off the screen (especially the right-click menu).
 If you really want it working correctly, then add `export GDK_BACKEND=x11` to your .bashrc and .profile files.
 (the first is needed if you launch Eclipse from a terminal, the other is needed if you're not).